Unified Student Services » Unified Student Services

 Unified Student Services

-The Office of Unified Student Services oversees a number of important programs that are integral to the operation of the Brockton Public Schools.
+The Office of Unified Student Services oversees a number of important programs and services that are integral to the operation of the Brockton Public Schools.

 Civil Rights & Harrassment